ProPain03/3d-Spatial-Partitioning-and-Collision-Detection-using-Octrees/README.md

 Message will be given asking to select operation.

 insert:
-	Enter the number of points to insert and insert the specified number of points.
+	Enter the number of points to insert and insert the specified number of points in space separated format.
 	The point insertion can be dynamically seen in the Octree.txt file.
 It can also be viewed on terminal that the point is inserted or not and at what depth.
 search:
 	Enter the point to search.
 Result can be viewed in terminal.